Experience your very own version of Middle-earth, all with a hefty side-sprinkle of style, luxury, and gorgeous views all from The Nest.

 Families in need of outdoor adventure in a luxurious, yet nature-filled location.

-Why it should be on your Wanderlist
+Why The Nest should be on your Wanderlist

 A property fit for Hobbit royalty.
 Abundant tranquillity amidst rolling green hills.